You Must Stretch If You Are Going To Do Any Activity

 One of the often overlooked components of a fitness routine is stretching.

-Many people get very caught up with their cardio and weight workouts, planning them down to the very last detail, and completely let this other crucial form of exercise slip by the wayside.
+Many people get very caught up with their cardio and weight workouts and never take action to stretch, you must plan them down to the very last detail, and not let this other crucial form of exercise slip by the wayside.
 In order for you to be getting a complete workout and want to make sure you are dedicating at least a few minutes to performing stretching exercises.

 How About Breathing?